Living and Eating On Campus

 If you are in an on-campus SoCo class, you will need to move everything you bring with you to your autumn housing in the middle of the program during Get Your Move On.
 If you choose to bring your lamp, etc, you'll need to tote that across campus!
 You can have packages arrive or go to storage after you move into autumn quarter housing.

 If you are in a travel SoCo, only take on the road what you can carry.
 Your flights expect carry-on luggage only.
 Your class will share a storage pod to leave bedding and other unneeded items--it won't have room for your entire campus setup.

 SoCo Campus Housing

 SoCo location is TBD--check back closer to summer!
 Students are assigned a roommate (usually a classmate) and live in doubles.
 Room and roommate assignments are provided upon arrival at check-in.
 Students in the same class are kept together on the same floor or around the same stairwell, whenever possible.
 Sophomore College Assistants (SCAs) will live near their students and are assigned singles.

 You will have access to laundry and a computer cluster as usual, although many houses put lounge amenities away for the summer.
 You must have your Student ID Card to access your residence and receive meals at your designated dining hall.
 If you have lost your ID card, you must get a new one at the Stanford Card Office prior to checking in with SoCo.

 If you indicate a housing OAE accommodation, please also send your housing accommodation letter to email@example.com.
 SoCo will make every attempt to address accommodation requests confirmed by OAE.
 We will ask you to report any other particular requirements in the post-confirmation questionnaire, as well.
-See SoCo Accomodation Requests for more details.
+See SoCo Accommodation Requests for more details.

 Move Into Sophomore Housing Early